Gh0st02/my-cyber-experience/README.md

 - _Web-2 10.0.0.6_

 We have installed the following Beats on these machines:
-- _I installed Filebeat and Metricbeat_
+- _Filebeat_
+- _Metricbeat_

 These Beats allow us to collect the following information from each machine:
-- _Filebeat collects specific pieces of data about the file system such as agent.hostname, log.file.path, and process.pid to name a few.
-Metricbeat collects metrics on the monitored machine such as uptime and CPU.
+- _Filebeat collects specific pieces of data about the file system such as agent.hostname, log.file.path, and process.pid to name a few._

+- _Metricbeat collects metrics on the monitored machine such as uptime and CPU.
 Several examples are system.network.out.packets and system.network.out.bytes._

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: